 (to give you an idea of the scale, those are people right at the bottom) and some glaciers at the top.
 We actually tried to walk on one but we’d left our sunglasses on the bike at the bottom of the cable car and we could barely see our way, so gave up.

 Dinner in the hotel.
 We found our German was improving.

 Off to Germany.
 Dull motorway to start with, then another great road through the mountains to Reutte.
 We had a lot of miles still to do, so we were quite glad to pick up the motorway.
 It was busy, though, all the way past Stuttgart and Karlsruhe.
 Then the heavens opened.
 We quickly found an unofficial exit at a point where the motorway forked, stopped to pull on waterproofs, then had an exciting time trying to rejoin our original route over the junction.
 We then made our way cross-country to Kaiserslautern, briefly joined the motorway southwards, then exited for the final road to Trier.

 Trier looked as nice as we’d hoped.
-However, finding our hotel (which would be easy to find once we’d found the railway station) proved difficult as we couldn’t find the station.
+However, finding the Hotel Garni Grund (which would be easy to find once we’d found the railway station) proved difficult as we couldn’t find the station!
 Not one sign.
 Eventually we had to stop and ask directions (by now our German was good enough to understand simple answers accompanied by gestures).

 Having settled in we went off to find some nosh.
 This was easy, as the centre of the old town is compact, very pretty and full of restaurants.